PSA: Controlling Crohn's disease with a keto / carnivore diet

 TLDR:

-• After 35 years of completely controlling Crohn's disease with azathioprine I ran into some serious problems.
+- After 35 years of completely controlling Crohn's disease with azathioprine I ran into some serious problems.

-• Turns out I can't tolerate an increased dosage of azathioprine (toxicity).
+- Turns out I can't tolerate an increased dosage of azathioprine (toxicity).

-• Unexpected: Ketogenic diet has substantial anti-inflammatory effect.
+- Unexpected: Ketogenic diet has substantial anti-inflammatory effect.
 If you suffer from an inflammatory disease it is actually worth giving it a try.

-Update (8 weeks in)
+Update 1 (8 weeks in)

-• Lost 4 kg, which is a lot less than I hoped.
-But my strength has improved (benchpress 8 reps => 12 reps with consistent weight), so it seems there is some body recomposition going on due to weight training, and actual fat loss is probably more than that.
-But increasing muscle mass is counter-productive to my goal.
+- Lost 4 kg, which is a lot less than I hoped.
+But my strength has improved (benchpress 8 reps => 12 reps with constant weight), so it seems there is some recomposition going on due to weight training.

-• Inflammation still very much improved over baseline, but the benefits plateaued after the first 4 weeks.
+- Inflammation still very much improved over baseline, but the benefits plateaued after the first 4 weeks.

 Plan B: Keto diet

 Plan A was to increase the dosage of azathioprine, as I thought I had plenty of room to move.
 Turns out I don't, the metabolites hit this-will-kill-you levels and the doctor actually called and told me to stop.
 I had to go back to the original dose.
-Which sucks, because in terms of controlling Crohn's it was 100% effective.
+Which sucks, because in terms of controlling Crohn's it was working.

 Since I can’t tolerate a higher azathioprine dose, I am trying another approach: weight loss.
 My plan is to lose, say, 10 kg to increase the effective dose of the drug on a mg per kg basis without actually taking more.